Strukturpiloten/nextcloud/README.md

   - `domain.example.com`: Your domain name
 - `NEXTCLOUD_SMTP_`, `NEXTCLOUD_MAIL_` and `NEXTCLOUD_DEFAULT_` variables

 The following variables will **not** be changed for this example setup, because we will use the default config files where possible.
 These are the default values that are also present in our `.env` file.
-The `configs` path refers to `/mnt/nextcloud/podman-nextcloud/configs` and **not** `/mnt/nextcloud/configs` as the environment variables are consumed be `podman compose` in the `podman-nextcloud` directory.
+The `configs` path refers to `/mnt/nextcloud/nextcloud/configs` and **not** `/mnt/nextcloud/configs` as the environment variables are consumed be `podman compose` in the `nextcloud` directory.
 The default values are relative and not absolute paths:

 ```bash
 PODMAN_PHPFPM_CONF_FILE_HOST=configs/phpfpm/conf/zzz-www.conf